drhsqlite/fossil-mirror/www/containers.md

 Our stock `Dockerfile` configures Fossil with the default feature set, so you may wish to modify the `Dockerfile` to add configuration options, add APK packages to support those options, and so forth.
-It also strips out all but the default and darkmode skins to save executable space.

 The Fossil `Makefile` provides two convenience targets, “`make container-image`” and “`make container-run`”.
 The first creates a